CIE 1931 color space: Metamerism and Grassmann's laws

-These laws assume that human color vision is linear, which is approximately true, but non-linear effects (such as the Helmholtz–Kohlrausch effect) are not considered in the CIE 1931 color model.
+These laws assume that human color vision is linear, which is approximately true.

 Origin

 The CIE 1931 color spaces are 4 interrelated color spaces with the same origin.
 In the 1920s, two independent experiments on human color perception were conducted by W. David Wright with ten observers, and John Guild with seven observers.
 How their results laid the foundation of the CIE 1931 color spaces is described in this section.

 CIE standard observer

 These experiments sought to quantify the typical human chromatic response (color perception) and define it as the standard (colorimetric) observer.
 The standard observer is defined by the 3 color matching functions in one of the CIE 1931 color spaces.
 Due to the design of the experiments, the standard observer has the following constraints: